How to Cite a Photo in Chicago/Turabian

 Note:

-1. First Last, Photograph Title, Month Date, Year Created, medium, size (if available), Collection, Museum/Institution, Location (if not in museum/institution name), URL or database name.
+1. Photographer First Name Last Name, Photograph Title, Month Date, Year created, medium, size (if available), Collection, Museum/Institution, Location (if not in museum/institution name), URL or Database Name.

 Bibliography:

-Last, First.
+Photographer Last Name, First Name.
 Photograph Title.
-Month Date, Year Created.
+Month Date, Year created.
 Medium, size (if available).
 Collection, Museum/Institution, Location (if not in museum/institution name).
-URL or Database name.
+URL or Database Name.

 *URL Note: Only include if URL is stable.
-If none, use database name instead.
+If a stable URL is not available, use the database name instead.

 Database